 His experience also includes five years as a flight surgeon with the US Air Force and Air Force National Guard, two and a half years of which were spent with the 5th Medical Group at Minot AFB.
 The remaining time was spent in Japan, Afghanistan, and Michigan.

-Dr. Knudson and his wife, Kelly, have two children.
+Dr. Knudson and his wife, Kelly, have three children.
 Whether fishing or hunting, they enjoy spending their free time in the beautiful North Dakota outdoors.

 Orthopedic surgery is a specialty focused on the surgical care of the musculoskeletal system, including muscles, bones, joints, ligaments and tendons.